-Caltrans has prepared this IS/ND for the Project and, pending public review, expects to determine from this study that the Project would not have a significant effect on the environment for the following reasons:
+Caltrans has prepared this IS/ND for the Project and, following public review, has determined from this study that the Project would not have a significant effect on the environment for the following reasons:

 - The Project would have no impacts on agriculture and forest resources, land use and planning, mineral resources, population and housing, recreation, and tribal cultural resources. - The Project would have less-than-significant impacts on aesthetics, air quality, biological resources, cultural resources, energy, geology and soils, greenhouse gas emissions, hazards and hazardous materials, hydrology and water quality, noise, public services, transportation, utilities and service systems, and wildfire.